Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 There are occasions where heavy explosive training or heavy strength training can work mesh quite well with this, using a neurological phenomenon called Post-Activation Potentiation (or PAP).

-Basically you can use explosive loaded training and heavy resistance training to prep the nervous system for higher outputs, though this is a fairly advanced training strategy that most people shouldn’t concern themselves with.
+Basically you can use explosive loaded training and heavy resistance training to prep the nervous system for higher outputs.
+Keep in mind this is a fairly advanced training strategy that most people shouldn’t concern themselves with until they are beyond 6 months of pretty consistent training.

-Don’t let the long rest and low duration of exercise fool you, this kind of training is very demanding on the body and the nervous system and takes a long time to recover from.
+Don’t let the long rest and low duration of exercise fool you, this kind of training is still very demanding on the body and the nervous system and takes more time to recover from than most 'aerobic' work (especially non-impact aerobic work).
+You can't do this kind of thing every day, and maybe not even every other day.

 Most people can only get away with this kind of training twice a week.
 If they are genetically gifted, three times a week at the absolute most for the top 1% in the world.

 I want to note that a lot of textbooks have a grey area that puts these under the muscular strength category, rather than on their own.
-I think that’s a mistake because it is so different from the 2 subsets of strength training.
+I think that’s a mistake because it is so different from these 2 subsets of strength training:

 Plyometric activity done with a light load, typically less than 20% body weight but at high speed and force development.